tanfengzhou/tanfengzhou.github.io/content/authors/admin/_index.md

 ---
 # Display name
-title: 谭凤周
+title: Fengzhou Tan

 # Name pronunciation (optional)
-name_pronunciation: Fengzhou Tan
+name_pronunciation: 谭凤周

 # Full name (for SEO)
 first_name: Fengzhou
 last_name: Tan

-# Status emoji
-status:
-  icon: ☕️

 # Is this the primary user of the site?
 superuser: true